 ELECTRONIC SUBMISSION OF TENDERS AND PROPOSALS

-moving all public procurement processes to a web-based electronic tendering system
+moved all public procurement processes to a web-based electronic tendering system

 – the NAFC Electronic Tender Portal (NETP).
 You will need to register on the

-system in order to access full documentation and updates for advertised
+system in order to access full documentation, to receive notification of updates

-access to Microsoft Word and Excel, running under Microsoft Windows, to
+Microsoft Word and Excel, running under Microsoft Windows, to complete a

 If you are considering submitting a tender or proposal, make sure